kieranelrod/kieranelrod.github.io/_pages/books.md

 nav: false
 collection: books
 ---
 An unorganized set of books that I enjoy or find interesting, for work or otherwise.
+Not up to date with my library.